Much Hadham Lease Extension - Free Consultation

 Increase your lease and increase your Much Hadham property value

-It is generally accepted that a residential leasehold with more than 100 years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an additional 90 years added to any lease with more than 45 years unexpired, the property will be equivalent in value to a freehold for many years in the future.
+It is conventional wisdom that a property with over one hundred years remaining is worth approximately the equivalent as a freehold.
+Where an additional 90 years added to any lease with more than 45 years remaining, the property will be worth the same as a freehold for many years in the future.

 Lender Requirement